-I really don’t know what to say about this loaf.
+I really don’t know what to say about this Lemon Glazed Blueberry Loaf.
 I could go on and on about how easy it was to prepare and how sinfully delicious it tasted, but trust me, even for an overly descriptive writer like me, I could never do this loaf justice.
 So, you’re going to need to put some trust and faith in me and whip one up!
 My only regret in making this loaf was not taking more pictures of it while it was still in one piece.
 Trust me, between John.e and myself, it did not last long!

-This loaf is so perfect for gift giving, which is just what I did this past mother’s day.
+My Lemon Glazed Blueberry Loaf is so perfect for gift giving, which is just what I did this past mother’s day.
 My mom, unlike me, has a sweet tooth.
 She loves her cookies and cakes; I prefer salty treats – don’t show me a bag of pretzels and expect me not to eat at least fifty of them!

-Not only is this loaf great for giving to a friend, here’s what you should do.
+If you’d like to give this Lemon Glazed Blueberry Loaf to a friend, here’s what you should do.
 First, buy a new loaf pan.
 Since this is baked in a loaf pan, you could just remove the loaf and let it completely cool.
 Wash up the loaf pan, and once cooled, gently place the loaf back into the pan.
 Add your lemon glaze and there you go!
 Wrap the loaf pan up in some cellophane, tie a ribbon on it, and you’ve got a dessert and a gift all in one!
 I’d love to get something like that; so thoughtful, right!?

 - 2 teaspoons baking powder

-- ½ teaspoon salt
+- 1/2 teaspoon salt

-- 1 cup Greek yogurt
+- 1 cup Greek yogurt, or 14% sour cream

 - 1 cup granulated sugar